Boburmirzo/competitor-intel-agent/README.md

 - Page scraping uses Web.ScrapeURL, which may not work on login-protected or paywalled sites.
 - Notion authorization is requested on first run via Arcade OAuth.

+## 🚀 Future Improvements

+Here are a few ideas to further improve the project:

+- Slack Integration for Real-Time Alerts

+Integrate with Slack using [Arcade Slack tool](https://docs.arcade.dev/toolkits/social-communication/slack) to send real-time notifications to the #marketing channel when key events occur.

+- Social Media Data Collection

+Implement automated data collection from platforms like X and LinkedIn to track competitor's brand mentions.

 ## 👨‍💻 Author

 Built by @boburmirzo with ❤️ and [Arcade.dev](https://www.arcade.dev/)